 Richard J. Klein.
 We have not entered into an employment agreement with Mr. Klein, and he is an at-will employee.
-Pursuant to the terms of his employment offer letter, Mr. Klein receives an annual base salary of \$250,000, is eligible to participate in our employee benefit plans and was granted one option award to purchase 250,000 shares of our common stock, or the base award, and another option award to purchase 250,000 shares of our common stock, or the performance award, each with an exercise price of \$1.00 per share.
-The base award, and another option award to purchase 25,000 shares of our common stock, or the performance award, each with an exercise price of \$1.00 per share.
-The base award vest over a four-year period beginning May 14, 2007 as follows: 1/4th of the shares subject to the base award vest each month thereafter.
-The performance award is not eligible to commence vesting unless by May 14, 2008, the one-year anniversary of Mr. Klein's start date, we close a public or private equity financing (1) in which the number of shares of stock sold in the financing represents no more than 20% of the shares of our stock outstanding, on an as-converted basis, as of the date immediately following the closing of the financing, in each case excluding any shares of stock sold in an initial public offering to underwriters to cover any over-allotments or (2) which meets other parameters associated with such financing determined by our board of directors.
+Pursuant to the terms of his employment offer letter, Mr. Klein receives an annual base salary of \$250,000, is eligible to participate in our employee benefit plans and was granted one option award to purchase 250,000 shares of our common stock, or the base award, and another option award to purchase 25,000 shares of our common stock, or the performance award, each with an exercise price of \$1.00 per share.
+The base award vests over a four-year period beginning May 14, 2007 as follows: 1/4th of the shares subject to the base award vest on May 14, 2008 and 1/48th of the shares subject to the base award vest each month thereafter.
+The performance award is not eligible to commence vesting unless by May 14, 2008, the one-year anniversary of Mr. Klein's start date, we close a public or private equity financing (1) in which the number of shares of stock sold in the financing represents no more than 20% of the shares of our stock outstanding, on an as-converted basis, as of the date immediately following the closing of the financing, in each case excluding any shares of stocks sold in an initial public offering to underwriters to cover any over-allotments or (2) which meets other parameters associated with such financing determined by our board of directors.
 If we close a public or private financing that meets either of those targets by May 14, 2008, the performance option will vest on the same schedule as the base award.
 If we do not meet at least one of those targets by May 14, 2008, the performance award will be automatically cancelled.

 Pursuant to the terms of both of these option awards, Mr. Klein has the right to exercise these option awards for shares that he is not vested in, provided that if Mr. Klein's employment with us terminates for any reason prior to him vesting into any of shares that he exercised, we have the right, but not the obligation, to repurchase at the original purchase price any shares that Mr. Klein exercised and that he is not vested in as of the date of his termination.
-In addition, if Mr. Klein exercises the performance award and by May 14, 2008 we have not met either of the targets necessary for the performance award to begin vesting, we will have the right, but not the obligation, to repurchase price any shares price, any shares he purchased pursuant to the exercise of the performance award.
+In addition, if Mr. Klein exercises the performance award and by May 14, 2008 we have not met either of the targets necessary for the performance award to begin vesting, we will have the right, but not the obligation, to repurchase, at the original purchase price, any shares he purchased pursuant to the exercise of the performance award.
 As of December 31, 2007, Mr. Klein had exercised a portion of the base award by purchasing 150,000 shares of our common stock at a purchase price of \$150,000.
-See "Management - Executive Compensation - Outstanding Equity Awards at Fiscal Year-End" below for a description of the outstanding equity awards held by Mr. Klein.
+See "Management - Executive

+Compensation - Outstanding Equity Awards at Fiscal Year-End" below for a description of the outstanding equity awards held by Mr. Klein.